TechDebtGame/TechDebtGame/README.md

 - **Rodrigo Rebouças de Almeida** – Federal University of Paraíba, Brazil
 - **Klara Borowa** – Warsaw University of Technology, Poland

+## Contributing
+We welcome contributions and suggestions for improving the game.
+If you have ideas or enhancements, please create an issue in our GitHub repository: **[TechDebt Game Issues](https://github.com/TechDebtGame/TechDebtGame/issues)**.

 ## License
 The TechDebt Game is released under an open license for educational and research purposes.
 Please contact the authors for inquiries about adaptations or commercial use.